 The Canadian Fair Trade Network (CFTN), is a federally registered, non-profit organization.
 The organization is registered under and adheres to policies laid out in the Canadian Not-for-profit Act (NFP).
 We operate with an active Board of Directors, Executive Director plus working team and an Advisory Council.
 The organization allows for a maximum of 12 directors, where 9 positions are held for regional representatives.
-Of those 9 positions, 7 are reserved for representatives from the 7 regions: BC&YT, AB&NWT, SK, MB&NT, ON, QC, Atlantic Canada.
+Of those 9 positions, 7 are reserved for representatives from the 7 regions: BC & YT, AB & NT, SK, MB & NU, ON, QC, Atlantic Canada.
 The other two regional seats are filled based on number of votes, where any region may have a maximum of 3 seats.

 The Additional 3 seats (outside of the 9 regional) are held for additional elected regional or non-regional directors, and/or strategic skill based appointments.
 Only elected directors can be appointed to positions of office.
 Those with the direct interest in the selling or certifying of Fair Trade products will be ineligible to run for positions on the board.
 The Board meets via teleconference each month, plus twice annually at the Annual General Meeting and the mid-year point.